ccdmb/predector/README.md

 **Please note that if you have previously run a different version of the pipeline on the same computer you will need to ask Nextflow to pull the latest changes.**
 See how to do this in the [extended documentation](https://github.com/ccdmb/predector/wiki/1.2.1-beta#running-different-pipeline-versions) and the [common issues section](https://github.com/ccdmb/predector/wiki/1.2.1-beta#common-issues).

+## Outputs

+The main output of Predector is a file with the suffix `-ranked.tsv` which is a tab separated values file that can be opened in excel.
+This contains a summarised version of all of the information that you would typically need for evaluating effector protein candidates.

+You can find a description of all of the results in [the wiki](https://github.com/ccdmb/predector/wiki/1.2.1-beta#pipeline-output).

 ## Contributing